harshitjaing555/wingifyTask1/README.md

 Wingify Task1

 	This is the basic project of Java, Testng and Selenium.
 I have tried to build a framework based on Page Object Model for basic web automation.
+The task sheet provided by Wingify is kept in the framework as 'Wingify Task Sheet_with_MT_questions'

 Motivation